 Just one caution: Be careful when you use humor.
 Humor has two potential pitfalls.
 First, it’s easily misunderstood; when you tell a joke in person, especially in a relaxed environment, you give listeners a context.
 This context will be lost when you present humor in writing, whether print or onscreen.

 (5) Experiment with presenting your points graphically when you’re creating content.
 Browse through image websites to find graphics that symbolize your message or communicate your point.
-For instance, you can make a simple infographic at Piktochart.
-You can make it look more professional with a designer, possibly someone from Fiverr.
+For instance, you can make a simple, reasonable-looking infographic at Piktochart or Canva.
+You can make it look even more professional with a designer, possibly someone from Fiverr.